“A business model can succeed if and only if it is backed up by Outstanding Product/Service and Purpose & Results Driven Team” – Krishna Datla

-There is this customer of ours, who has asked us to look into their Business and Technology and come up with the current state “Why” and future state “What”.
-They have been hearing about Lemonades, P2Ps, Progressives and Valleys.
-Concerns on “what’s going to happen” and Curiosity on “what can be done?” grew.
+This customer of ours has asked us to look into their Business and Technology and come up with the current state “Why” and future state “What”.
+They have been hearing about Lemonades, P2Ps, Progressives, and Valleys.
+Concerns about “what’s going to happen” and Curiosity about “what can be done?” grew.
 That’s how we started working with them.

-It was a totally open-ended engagement and we were initially lost in finding the starting point.
+It was an open-ended engagement and we were initially lost in finding the starting point.
 So, we began with just a small question set!

 - Are you selling or are your customers buying?
 (Make & Sell Vs. Sell, Make and Take)

-- Are all customers same for you or different?
+- Are all customers the same for you or different?
 At what level and why?

 - How is the hierarchy structured?
-Around Complexity driven decisioning or continuing with the one that has been there?
+Around Complexity drove decisions or continuing with the one that has been there?

 - What are your measures & metrics?
 Around time to complete or around achievement of purpose in customer terms?